domenVres/Robust-LIME-SHAP-and-IME/README.md

 https://CRAN.R-project.org/package=semiArtificial

 <a id="7">[7]</a>
-Štrumbelj, Erik and Kononenko, Igor (2013)
-Explaining prediction models and individual predictions with feature contributions Knowledge and Information Systems, 41, 647-665

-<a id="7">[7]</a>
 Štrumbelj, E. and Kononenko, I. (2013)
 Explaining prediction models and individual predictions with feature contributions Knowledge and Information Systems, 41, 647-665